DataSCCource/ESP8266-Projects/README.md

 # ESP8266-Projects
 collection of some esp8266 projects

-## WiFiAccessPoint_Webserver
+### WiFiAccessPoint_Webserver
-ESP8266 Program that introduces a WiFi Access Point and a webserver.
+Example that introduces a WiFi access point and webserver.

+### Wifi_MQTT-Client_dualLED-control
+Wifi- and MQTT client to control brightness of two LEDs (warm and cold white)